y-okur/isce2-install/README.md

 ```
 conda install -c "conda-forge/label/cf202003" isce2
 ```
-Conda will automatically installs all dependencies and solve the environment.
+Conda will automatically installs all dependencies.

 After the installation is finished, check if the $ISCE_HOME variable is set properly by running:
 ```
 echo $ISCE_HOME